O-Ivchenko/SpacePlatformer/README.md

 # SpacePlatformer
 Game prototype about space delivery, that was made in 2017 with friend.
+Playable scene: scene4.

 Control:
 - Movement: arrows